Vol. III - Appendix K

 In 1939 they were living at 1 West Terrace, Herstmonceux and William was a gardener.
 There are no children listed.
 William John Walker Medhurst died on 26 March 1990 at Eastbourne.
 Dora Minnie Jarman died on 24 March 1998 at Eastbourne.

-Albert and Florence's daughter Joyce Evelyn Jarman married Dennis W G Ingram in 1946.
+Finally Albert and Florence's daughter Joyce Evelyn Jarman married Dennis W G Ingram in 1946.
 Joyce Evelyn Ingram died in 2002 in Eastbourne.

-George Henry Jarman & Helen
+George Henry Jarman & Ellen Clark

 George Henry Jarman was born on 11 February 1887 and baptised on 24 April 1887 at Herstmonceux, the son of William Frederick Jarman and Dorcas Barton.

-On 10 June 1908 he emigrated to the USA arriving on 18 June 1908
+On 10 June 1908 he emigrated to the USA arriving on 18 June 1908.

 On 7 June 1917 he had been working as a farm labourer when he enlisted in the US Army.